lxc/linuxcontainers.org/content/incus/introduction.md

 [TOC]

 # What is Incus?
-Incus is a next generation system container and virtual machine manager.
+Incus is a next-generation system container, application container, and virtual machine manager.

 It provides a user experience similar to that of a public cloud.
 With it, you can easily mix and match both containers and virtual machines, sharing the same underlying storage and network.